aws-samples/sample-avp-iot-demo/README.md

   authorization patterns that can help you optimize your access control implementation.

-- **Deploy to AWS Amplify** --Take your application to the next level by extending it with [AWS Amplify](https://aws.amazon.com/amplify).
+- **Deploy to AWS Amplify** - Take your application to the next level by extending it with [AWS Amplify](https://aws.amazon.com/amplify).
   Setting up Amplify hosting provides a streamlined way to deploy your web application with built-in continuous integration and delivery